kean/Get/README.md

 - [URLQueryEncoder](https://github.com/CreateAPI/URLQueryEncoder) – URL query encoder with support for all OpenAPI serialization options
 - [swift-multipart-formdata](https://github.com/FelixHerrmann/swift-multipart-formdata) - build `multipart/form-data` in a type-safe way
 - [NaiveDate](https://github.com/CreateAPI/NaiveDate) – working with dates ignoring time zones

-Because Get provides complete access to the underlying `URLSession`, it's easy to use it with almost any framework that extends networking on Apple platforms.

 ## Minimum Requirements